davidhalford/DivPeek/README.md

 The pixel offset defines how much of the element may be visible before starting the animation.
 If set to -50 for example, 50 pixels of the element will be visible before the animation triggers.

 	var pixelOffset = -50;

-Use of the minimap is set as a boolean.
-Again: please do not use the minimap in production.

-	var useMiniMap = true;

 The last 2 options are the names of the classes given to tracked elements.